Brownian windings, Stochastic Green's formula and inhomogeneous magnetic impurities: Former results

 \end{lemma}

 When $Y$ and $Z$ lie in the strong attraction domain of Cauchy distributions, or even when they are Cauchy random variables, but they are not independent, $Y+Z$ does not necessarily belong to the strong attraction domain of a Cauchy distribution.
-What might be even more surprising is that, even if $Y$, $Z$, and $Y+Z$ are Cauchy random variables, $p_{Y+Z}$ can differ from $p_Y+p_Z$ (see e.g. \cite{chenShepp} for an explicit counter-example).
-Yet, the following lemma offers conditions weaker then independence under which additivity is restored. \begin{lemma}[ Lemma 5.3 in \cite{LAWA} ] Let $n\geq 1$ and $Z_1,\dots, Z_n$ be random variables which each lie in the strong attraction domain of a Cauchy distribution.
+What might be even more surprising is that, even if $Y$, $Z$, and $Y+Z$ are Cauchy random variables, $p_{Y+Z}$ may differ from $p_Y+p_Z$ (see e.g. \cite{chenShepp} for a constructive counter-example).
+Yet, the following lemma shows that, to ensure additivity, it suffices that the tail behavior of $Y$ and $Z$ are not too strongly correlated. \begin{lemma}[{\cite[Lemma 5.3]{LAWA}}] Let $n\geq 1$ and $Z_1,\dots, Z_n$ be random variables which each lie in the strong attraction domain of a Cauchy distribution.
 Assume that there exists $\delta>0$ such that, for all $i,j\in \{1,\dots, n\}$, $i\neq j$,